USSR anti-religious campaign (1970s–1987): Roman Catholics

 Before the war, Roman Catholic areas in Ukraine and in Belarus stubbornly defended their faith in the 1930s and the anti-religious institutions complained of the great influence that Catholic priests had over the local people.

 Most Roman Catholics in the USSR lived in areas that had been annexed during World War II, which meant that most of them escaped the pre-war persecutions.
 This meant that the Catholic Church had proportionally more functioning churches and seminaries that could be attacked in the post-war persecutions than the Orthodox church.
 In Lithuania two of the three seminaries were closed, and the clergy was reduced from 1500 to 735 serving 628 churches.

 Organized persecutions developed against the Roman Catholic Church in Lithuania.
 Priests were harassed and imprisoned for catechesis to children, since this was considered organized religious instruction to minors (banned in 1918).
 Lithuanian bishops, Steponavichus and Sladkiavichus were exiled.
 Teachers could be fired for their religious views, and many Catholic churches were demolished.
 The church of St Casimir was turned into a museum of atheism, the Vilnius cathedral became an art gallery, the Church of the Resurrection in Kaunas became a radio factory, and the Jesuit Cathedral in Kaunas became a sports hall.
-The Klaipeda cathedral, which had been built after many years of petitioning in 1961, was closed and confiscated.
+The Klaipėda cathedral, which had been built after many years of petitioning in 1961, was closed and confiscated.

 The authorities in Lithuania, as in other parts of the country, also resisted attempts to reverse Khrushchev's acts against religion.
 A church in the village of Žalioji, which was closed in 1963, was turned into a flour mill in 1978.
 The local miller, however, refused to work in it, and the mill was forced to be run only four hours a week.
 Petitioners failed to gain its reopening when they petitioned the government.